qobulov/rent-a-house/README.md

-# Rent a House Backend
+# RentHub Backend

-This is the backend service for the "Rent a House" platform, which allows users to list, search, and book houses for rent.
+This is the backend service for the "RentHub" platform, which allows users to list, search, and book houses for rent.
 The project is designed using a microservices architecture.

 ## Tech Stack